Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 There’s also this study, where Alzheimer’s patients have lower levels of lutein in their red blood cells.
 Lutein isn’t the only useful phytonutrient in kale; it contains many sulphurous compounds which, when digested, generate healthy by-products such allyl-isothiocyanate, phenethyl-isothiocyanate, and benzyl-isothiocyanate, which are all linked to cancer prevention.

-This study found that regularly drinking kale juice could increase gluthathione levels, an indigenous antioxidant which countless acne patients lack.
+This study found that regularly drinking kale juice could increase gluthathione production, a self-manufactured antioxidant which countless acne patients lack.
 The sulphurous compounds are likely responsible; the human body requires sulphur to manufacture glutathione.
-The study concluded that overall, kale was an antioxidant machine.

 The truth about goitrogens in kale

-You see, broccoli, kale, cabbage, brussel sprouts, bok choy, and mustard greens contain compounds called goitrogens, which are said to block the uptake of iodine into the thyroid and the production of vital thyroid hormones.
+You see, broccoli, kale, cabbage, brussel sprouts, bok choy, and mustard greens contain compounds called goitrogens, which are said to block the production of vital thyroid hormones.
 It’s argued that those with thyroid problems shouldn’t even dream of eating kale, and that their entire superfood status is a massive injustice.

-The truth is that goitrogens do exist and at high intakes, they do block iodine uptake.
+The truth is that goitrogens do exist and at high intakes, they do block iodine uptake into the thyroid.
 Some animal studies have negatively affected thyroid function using goitrogens in kale specifically…

 …but the good news is that goitrogens only wreak havoc in certain circumstances, such as…